Mueller team disputes BuzzFeed report claiming Trump told Cohen to lie

 In November, Cohen pleaded guilty to lying to Congress about the Trump real estate project in Russia as part of Mueller’s investigation into Russian meddling and potential collusion with Trump campaign associates in the 2016 presidential election.

-Cohen entered a plea deal with the special counsel to cooperate on “any and all matters” deemed relevant.
-The maximum prison sentence for Cohen is five years in prison and a fine of up to $250,000.
+Cohen entered into a plea deal with the special counsel to cooperate on “any and all matters” deemed relevant.
+The maximum prison sentence for Cohen is five years, plus fines of up to $250,000.

 In court in November, after entering his plea, Cohen acknowledged his work for Trump as counsel and adviser.

-In a separate case brought by federal prosecutors in the Southern District of New York, Cohen pleaded guilty to breaking campaign finance laws by helping orchestrate payments to former Playboy model Karen McDougal and porn star Stormy Daniels in exchange for their silence about alleged sexual encounters with the president while he was married.
+In a separate case brought by federal prosecutors in the Southern District of New York, Cohen pleaded guilty to breaking campaign finance laws by helping orchestrate payments to former Playboy model Karen McDougal and adult film star Stormy Daniels in exchange for their silence about alleged sexual encounters with the president years before he took office.
 Prosecutors and Cohen himself said the former Trump fixer orchestrated those payments at Trump's direction.

 Cohen is slated to appear for public testimony before the House Oversight and Government Reform Committee on Feb.
 7.